 You can close your Microsoft account by following these steps:

-- In the Select a reason drop-down list, choose the reason you're closing the account.
+- In the Select a reason drop-down list, choose the reason why you're closing the account.

 - Select Mark account for closure.

-- Your Microsoft account will be closed in 60 days.
-We wait 60 days before permanently deleting accounts in case you change your mind or need to access something before it's gone.
-You can change your mind any time during the 60 days, just sign in to cancel the closure.
+- Your Microsoft account will be closed after the re-open window is over.
+We wait the chosen number of days before permanently deleting accounts in case you change your mind or need to access something before it's gone.
+You can change your mind any time during the re-open period, just sign in to cancel the closure.

-When you close your Microsoft account, we wait 60 days before permanently deleting it.
-During this waiting period, your account is marked for closure, but still exists.
+When you close your Microsoft account, we wait for the chosen number of days (30 or 60) before permanently deleting it.
+During this re-open period, your account is marked for closure but still exists.
 You can control whether your Skype profile is visible in the search directory results or suggestions.
 Learn more about how to opt out of Skype search directory results or suggestions in your mobile or desktop privacy settings.

-Sign in to your Microsoft account within 60 days of closing it.
-We'll cancel the closure, and everything will be just as you left it.
-If it's been longer than 60 days, we can't retrieve an account that has been deleted.
+Sign into your Microsoft account within the chosen waiting period (30 or 60 days) and we will cancel the closure, and everything will be just as you left it.
+If it is outside of the re-open period, then we can't retrieve an account that has been deleted.

-If it's been longer than 60 days, we can't retrieve an account that has been deleted.
+If it has been longer than the chosen waiting period (30 or 60 days), we cannot retrieve an account that has been deleted.

 Ready to learn more?